COPD (chronic obstructive pulmonary disease) is a progressive disease that makes breathing harder to do.

 Plants use the process if photosynthesis to take in carbon dioxide, and other pollutants in the air, and release clean oxygen.

-By absorbing the unhealthy gases and releasing clean gases, it can help clean your air without paying for expensive machines to clean the air for you.
+By absorbing the unhealthy gases and releasing clean gases, plants can help clean your air without paying for expensive machines to clean the air for you.

 NASA pulled together a list of plants they believe to help clean indoor air the most efficiently.